 For comparing my observations or photos with photos or drawings of the corresponding sky objects I consult the sources described below.

 Cover of the Deep Sky Reiseführer (guide; 5th edition)

 Deep Sky Reiseführer: Description of the Great Orion Nebula M42 (the page number is given in the Reiseatlas), plus paintings of how the object looks in smaller telescops and under different viewing conditions

 Deep Sky Watch is a Website by Michael Vlasov from Israel who published there quite a number of sketches of deep sky pbjects.
 Here is the Orion Nebula M 42/43 as an example:

 Photos of deep sky objects can be found in many books and in many places on the Internet.
 Often, a search or a search in Wikipedia helps in this case.
 Below are the sources that I consult besides Wikipedia:

 Front cover of Atlas für Himmelsbeobachter from 2016

 Double page with photos of deep sky objects

 Now I finally come to the question of how I can determine which part of the sky my photos show.
 The answer that I found is: with plate solving programs.
 But what does this mean?
 I found the following information about "Plate Solving" on the Website of Dietrich Kracht (in German).
-Since I cannot express all this better myself and also still have little experience with this method, I quote here from his Website (with slight changes; translation in preparation):
+Since I cannot express all this better myself, I quote here from his Website (with slight changes; translation in preparation):

 What is Plate Solving?